Children’s Dentist Rutland

 How We Keep Your Children Smiling

 Your child should have their first dental visit no later than their first birthday.
 This allows them to start developing a trusting relationship with their dentist from an early age, which can set the tone for a lifetime of excellent oral health care.
-We’re always excited to have the opportunity to lay the foundation for a wonderful smile.
-Call us today to schedule their first appointment.
+At Family Dental Associates, we’re always excited to have the opportunity to lay the foundation for a wonderful smile.
+Call us today to schedule their first appointment with our children's dentist in Rutland.

 Why Choose Family Dental Associates for Children’s Dentistry?